SIJNKHADKA/Game-PING-PONG-/README.md

 Use the 'W' and 'S' keys to move the left paddle up and down, respectively.
 Use the 'UP' and 'DOWN' arrow keys to move the right paddle up and down, respectively.
 The objective of the game is to hit the ball with your paddle and prevent it from going past your side of the screen.
 The player to get maximum point wins.

 # Team Members
-1. Sagar Giri
+1.Sijan khadka
 2. Sharad Pokhrel
-3. Sijan Khadka
+3. Sagar Giri